Jarzka/namespacefy/README.md

 ;;  :foobar nil}
 ```

+There are also other helper functions available:

 For more information on the available options, please read the function documentations at the core.
-It also contains other helper functions that you might be interested in.